cytoscape/cytoscape.js/documentation/md/notation.md

 A model position &mdash; as its name suggests &mdash; is the position stored in the model for an element.
 An element's model position remains constant, despite changes to zoom and pan.

 A rendered position is an on-screen location relative to the viewport.
 For example, a rendered position of `{ x: 100, y: 100 }` specifies a point 100 pixels to the right and 100 pixels down from the top-left corner of the viewport.
 An element's rendered position naturally changes as zoom and pan changes, because the element's on-screen position in the viewport changes as zooming and panning are applied.
+Panning is always measured in rendered coordinates.

 In this documentation, "position" refers to model position unless otherwise stated.